Intellectual Property Religion

 - Church of the Battered Knight: The world and many of the humans in it are brutal and uncaring, and thinking that's going to change any time soon is completely absurd.
 Thus, the only choice is to embrace absurdity and accept that, while Being Good Sucks, the alternative is even worse.

 - Disneyism: Magic is all around us and good will always triumph over evil.
-Also buy our shit.
+Also, give us every penny you have.